-Petunias are relatively pest- and disease-free, but from time to time problems do arise.
-One common complaint is that white spots have appeared on the flowers, foliage or both.
+Petunias (Petunia x hybrida, USDA zones 10-11) are relatively pest- and disease-free, but from time to time problems do arise, and one common complaint is tiny white spots on petunias, whether on the flowers, foliage or both.
 These mystery white spots could be one of a few different problems.
 Thrips, botrytis and fertilizer burn are common causes of white spots on petunias.
 If you still aren't sure, consult a specialist at your local county extension office.

-Another potential cause of white spots on petunias is fertilizer burn, according to Ron Smith of the North Dakota State University Extension.
+Another potential cause of white spots on petunias is fertilizer burn.
 In an effort to grow the biggest, best plants, some gardeners may over-fertilize.
 Too much fertilizer results in too much salt in the soil, which burns petunia roots.
 Inaccurate applications of dry fertilizers may end up on foliage and flowers, causing burns and white spots.
-Water in dry fertilizers at the time of application and don't let them touch aboveground plant parts.
+Water in dry fertilizers at the time of application, and don't let them touch aboveground plant parts.

 Preventive Care for White Spots

 Healthy petunias have a better chance of withstanding infection and infestations than weak ones.
 Make sure your plants are getting enough sun, water and fertilizer to prevent white spots on petunias.
 Petunias prefer full sun, but in places with very hot afternoon sun, a little afternoon shade is best.